onopko/delayDo/README.md

 	timerId: 'timerId',

 	// type 'number'
-	// unit 'millisecond':
+	// unit 'millisecond'
-	// Functions that was added to the timer’s queue is executed one by one at this interval.
+	// Functions in the timer’s queue is executed one by one at this interval.
 	interval: 200,

+	// type 'number'
+	// unit 'millisecond'
+	// This method will be called after this property’s value.
+	delay: null,

 	// type 'function'
 	// This is executed after that the timer’s queue became empty.